Sunday, October 14, 2018

 I'd like to feel bad for that stern message because if anyone understands bureaucracy and red tape - it's me.
 I live with it every day in my line of work with the federal and state governments.
 But at this point, not even a return phone call or email was inexcusable and I was incredibly frustrated.
 But wouldn't you know - in my inbox the next Monday morning, I had a copy of our foster care license (backdated to May) with a message saying that we were now being referred to the third state agency that oversees foster care placement in my state.
 (Oy vey!
 If this is hard on foster care parents - imagine what the poor kids have to go through!).

-About that same time I receive a call from Mrs. Law Enforcement saying that she wanted to talk.
-Expecting it to be another sushi date with the ladies, I was very excited.
+About that same time I receive a call from one of my friends from dinner, asking to talk.
+Expecting it to be another group dinner, I was very excited.

 But when I showed up, it was just the two of us.
 And she had something she really wanted to talk to me about...